Episodios

 Anita Hollander, a multi-talented performer and advocate, says she was born to be a performer, following in the footsteps (and footlights) of her grandmother.
 In this excerpt from a longer conversation, Anita talks about her performing career, which began when she was 8 years old.

-This episode is the second excerpt from an extraordinarily candid conversation with Anita's mother, philanthropist and author Iris November and one of Anita's sisters, the Rev. Rachel Hollander, also a performer and an author.
+This is the second excerpt from an extraordinarily candid conversation with philanthropist and author Iris November and two of her four daughters: Rev. Rachel Hollander, also an author, and Anita.
 All three are accomplished and delightful.
+For the full interview, please go to Episode 121.

 Más Menos